MythGuilds/AAFreeSmartChat/readme.md

 4. I refuse to release a product that breaks the more it’s used, even if you put the translation API as a side feature.
 If you would like to fork my code and make your own buggy version of this program, feel free to.

+#### Note: There is a small group of people that, for whatever reason, are not effected by the API block.
+At least that is their claim.
+Please remember, you are 1 of like 3 people.
+I don't have the time to cater to this group at the moment.